wjzhengsh/blockchain/howto/peer_operate_icp.md

 ```
 {:codeblock}

-This file contains the information that define your organization within the consortium.
+This file contains the information that defines your organization within the consortium.
 A more complex version of this file is also available in the `/config` folder of [the fabric peer client that you downloaded](/docs/services/blockchain/howto/peer_operate_icp.html#icp-peer-operate-fabric-client).
 You can choose to edit that file, or replace it with the sample above.
 Note the location of this `/config` folder to set the value of the `FABRIC_CFG_PATH` below.
 Edit the `Organizations` section of this file and set the following values:

 - The `Name:` can be whatever name you wish to use for your organization.